Chemistry- Master of Science, Doctor of Philosophy

 Research Areas and Facilities

 The department has B.S./M.S., M.S., and Ph.D. programs in analytical chemistry, biochemistry, chemistry education research, inorganic chemistry, organic chemistry, and physical chemistry, as well as in interdisciplinary areas such as biophysical chemistry, molecular biology, structural biology, materials chemistry, and nanotechnology.
 These programs are well supported by an active staff, excellent teaching and research facilities, and a full range of instrumentation.

 The Department of Chemistry & Biochemistry houses a collection of magnetic resonance instrumentation not found at most universities.
-Among these instruments are 6 NMR spectrometers and 4 EPR spectrometers, and they include an 850 MHz solution NMR spectrometer and a multi-frequency pulse EPR.
+Among these instruments are 6 NMR spectrometers and 4 EPR spectrometers, and they include an 850 MHz solution NMR spectrometer and a multi-frequency pulsed EPR.
 Additional information regarding our NMR, EPR, and Mass Spec facilities can be found at http://miamioh.edu/cas/academics/departments/chemistry-biochemistry/research/instrumentation/index.html.

 Admission Requirements & Application Procedures

 This program is only for undergraduates in good standing at Miami University.
 Students may declare their interest in enrolling in the combined program at any time during their academic career at Miami, but ideally by spring semester of their junior year.
 Upon earning a minimum of 64 credit hours and having a cumulative GPA of 3.25 or greater, students may apply for admission to the combined program.
-Students must have passed one semester of (Bio) Physical Chemistry (CHM 451/CHM 551 or CHM 471/CHM 571) and be enrolled in the spring semester (CHM 452/CHM 552 or CHM 472/CHM 572).
+Students must have passed one semester of Physical Chemistry (CHM 451/CHM 551 or Biophysical Chemistry CHM 471/CHM 571) and be enrolled in the spring semester (CHM 452/CHM 552 or CHM 472/CHM 572).
 If the student intends to complete a thesis, the student must have initiated undergraduate research and have support of undergraduate research mentor.

 To apply, students should first meet with the program's advisor to develop a plan of study for the degree.
 Then, they should complete the Graduate School online application and pay the application fee.
 Be sure to check "combined program."
 Three letters of recommendation from faculty members must be submitted, including one from the research mentor if the student intends to complete a thesis.
 The student must also submit a plan of study that details how they will complete the requirements for the degree.

 M.S. and Ph.D.
 Programs